Skip to main content

 Enbrighten Seasons Color Changing String Lights

 We aggregated ratings from 14 trusted sources — including The Verge, CNET, Tom's Guide, PCMag, Bob Vila Outdoor, and Wirecutter — weighting by outdoor durability, long-term reliability, and app stability.
-Prices verified on Amazon April 2026.
+Prices and SKUs verified on Amazon June 2026.

 For the complete outdoor smart home picture, pair these lights with smart outdoor plugs for power control and smart outdoor security cameras for full yard coverage.
 For full outdoor lighting coverage — pathway lights, floodlights, and landscape systems — see our outdoor lighting hub.